Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts-jdp.md

 ## Resolve merge conflict

 Bob has a few options at this point.
 One is to use `git merge --abort` to restore "master" to what it was before the attempted merge.
-Bob can now create a new branch, make his changes, merge the branch into master, and push his changes without error.
+Bob can now create a new branch, make his changes, merge the branch into "master," and push his changes.

 A more practical option in many cases is to resolve the conflict using information Git inserted into the afflicted files.
 When Git detects a conflict in a file, it inserts *both* conflicting versions into the file, between lines starting with `<<<<<<<`, `=======`, and `>>>>>>>`.
 The part before the `=======` line is "your" side of the merge — the branch you were already on — and the part after is "their" side -- the branch you specified in the `merge` command.